Viking (2016 film)

 Viking (Викинг) is a 2016 Russian historical film about medieval prince Vladimir the Great, Prince of Novgorod directed by Andrei Kravchuk and co-produced by Konstantin Ernst and Anatoliy Maksimov.
 The film stars Danila Kozlovsky, Svetlana Khodchenkova, Maksim Sukhanov, Aleksandra Bortich, Igor Petrenko, Andrey Smolyakov, Kirill Pletnyov, Aleksandr Ustyugov and Joakim Nätterqvist.
 The movie is inspired by historical accounts such as Primary Chronicle and Icelandic Kings' sagas.

-Viking was released in Russia by Central Partnership on December 29, 2016, and the world premiere took place on January 6, 2017.
+Viking was released in Russia by Central Partnership on 29 December 2016, and the world premiere took place on 6 January 2017.
 Two versions were released: a 12+ (128 minutes) and an 18+ (133 minutes).
 With a budget of $20.8 million, Viking was the third most expensive Russian film (after two parts of Burnt by the Sun 2) by the time of its release.
 The movie was met with mixed reviews by Russian film critics.
 It grossed $32.3 million at the box office.
 It grossed $25 million at the box office in Russia and the Commonwealth of Independent States, becoming the top-grossing Russian film to be released in 2016.

 Plot

-After the death of grand prince Svyatoslav I, Kievan Rus' is now ruled by his sons Yaropolk, Oleg and Vladimir.
+After the death of Grand Prince Sviatoslav I, Kievan Rus' is now ruled by his sons Yaropolk, Oleg and Vladimir.
 While en route to Polotsk, part of Yaropolk's retinue led by Lyut go hunting for an aurochs and inadvertently run into a rival party led by Oleg.
 Oleg is given the opportunity to kill the aurochs first but when he fails Lyut kills the animal instead.
 In rage Oleg murders Lyut and gives chase to his men, running into Yaropolk's main host instead.
 When Sveneld (one of Svyatoslav's old warriors) tries to defuse the situation, Yaropolk and his men start chasing Oleg.
 When seeing the chase, Polotsk's lord Rogvolod closes the gates before Oleg can enter.
 Oleg tries to whip his way through a crowd to reach the gates but falls off the causeway and is killed.
 Yaropolk decides to have Sveneld answer to pay for Lyut's death but Sveneld thwarts his execution and flees.

 In the summer, Sveneld returns to Polotsk with Vladimir and his retinue of Viking mercenaries.
 Vladimir intends to marry Rogvolod's daughter Rogneda, but is rejected because she believes he only wants to marry her to access her father's soldiers and insults Vladimir by calling him the son of a slave - referring to his mother.
 Furious over the insult to him and his mother Vladimir lays siege to Polotsk.
 When ordering the Vikings to do a "berserker attack", the Vikings coax Vladimir into drinking their "berserker potion" to prove himself.
 Under its influence Vladimir takes part of the charge and rapes Rogneda at the Vikings' encouragement.
 After passing out Vladimir discovers his men have murdered Rogvolod and his wife, but manages to prevent them from killing Rogneda, seemingly regretting his actions.